 Below the marriage of Gustave and Helen (Dugdale) Schwabe:

-In 1842 Gustav went into partnership with Edward Boustead, Adam Sykes and Benjamin Rutter.
+In about 1830 Schwabe joined Edward Boustead in Singapore and formed various partnerships which included 1842 Adam Sykes and Benjamin Rutter.
 Adam was the brother of Elizabeth Sykes who married Stephan Schwabe.
 For a very brief summary of the Sykes Schwabe Company and the connection to Thomas Hanbury click here.

 “In 1876 came a delightful picture named “The Last Bit of Scandal.”
 We see a rosy dawn breaking over an old Georgian street of cobbled stones flanked by red bricked walls.
 Two elegant sedan chairs have stopped and from their raised roofs a poudre lady and gentleman are eagerly recounting to each other the latest tit-bit of gossip.